nus-cs2103-AY1920S1/duke/docs/README.md

         * Note the 'T' between date and time
 * If `TIME` does not match any valid format, the due date and time will be set to the current date and time.
+* For example, you could type: `deadline Write project completion report /by 200919 1800`
+    >Got it.
+I've added this task:<br>
+      [D][-] Write project completion report (by: Fri, 20 Sep 2019, 18:00)<br>
+    Now you have 6 tasks in the list.
+* Example #2 - Snowball responds with an error message if `TIME` is not specified: `deadline Write project completion report`
+    >Sorry, what's the deadline for this?

 ##### `event DESCRIPTION /at TIME`
 * Adds a new Event task with the given description and event time.